KathrynBrusewitz/notes/info445-midterm.md

 Transaction processing guards against hardware and software errors that might leave a transaction partially completed.
 If the computer system crashes in the middle of a transaction, the system guarantees that all operations in any uncommitted transactions are cancelled.

+Transaction Log: write-ahead logging
+- Any insert/update/delete is written to transaction-log in memory first
+- Allows the system to rollback transactions if processing fails
+- Allows the system to roll-forward transactions that have committed in memory
+- "BEGIN TRAN" "COMMIT TRAN"

+Checkpoint:
+- Every couple minutes there is a checkpoint
+- Batch of active transactions are logged
+- Stop all processing in a database and flush active portion of log to disk
+- In case of failure, small batch allows for quick writing to disk

+Explicit Transaction

+Synchronous data transfer/2-phase commit
+- Makes sure both databases are always identical

 Part B
 ===
 Husky Gym is an athletics facility in the University District that offers monthly memberships for weight-training to students, staff and faculty.
 The following are facts established in a preliminary phone interview with the owners: